 Lending for land and Rustica dropped in the month.

 Interest rate averages drop

 Interest rates in Spain interestingly saw a decrease in the month.
-With little change to the official Euribor rate within the month this may be partly due to more aggressive pricing and negotiation with lenders.
+With little change to the official Euribor rate within the month this may be partly due to lenders aggressive pricing and negotiation.

-Whilst most Banks have target rates and conditions that they wish to achieve unlike other mortgage markets the Spanish Banks offer client specific rates.
-This is based on the quality of the client, the total relationship they will have and the overall assessed risk of the loan.
+Whilst most Banks have target rates and conditions unlike other mortgage markets the Spanish Banks offer client specific rates.
+This is based on the quality of the client.
+Also the total relationship they will have, and the overall assessed risk of the loan.

 This mode of operation means that shopping around and using a broker regulated to present applications to a range of lenders, almost certainly will ensure better terms and conditions than going direct to a Bank in Spain.

 Overall the average interest rate granted in Spain during May was 2.31% over a 25 year term.
 This was a decrease from 2.53% the previous month and also below last years levels.

 Variable rate contracts increase in month

 Part of the average interest rate drop could also be down to applicants in Spain electing to contract variable rates as a mortgage product type.
 The level of variable rate contracts made up 60.1% of all new Spanish Mortgages.
 Fixed rates 39.9%.

 This is a turn around from the last few months where fixed rates have been the favoured choice.